 - Since brothers Jim, Jake and Jordan DeCicco launched the company in 2016, the startup has amassed interest from both famous investors and the beverage establishment.
 Previous investors include actor and singer Jennifer Lopez, retired baseball player Alex Rodriguez, Green Bay Packers player Aaron Rodgers, author Amy Jo Martin and actor Patrick Schwarzenegger, while AB InBev distributes Super Coffee and its ZX Ventures innovation arm has invested in it.

 Super Coffee is approaching growth with a go-big-or-go-home strategy.
 After its pitch for a sugar-free bottled coffee was turned down on the reality show "Shark Tank" in 2018, the brand has become the fastest growing private company in food and beverage, according to 2020 IRI data cited by the startup.
-From Q4 of 2020 to Q2 of 2021, the startup said its revenue grew 106% from $200 million to just over $400 million.
+From Q4 of 2020 to Q2 of 2021, the startup said its revenue grew 106%, helping it achieve a valuation of just over $400 million.

 Not only is the company growing quickly, but says it has overtaken nearly all the competition to become the third largest bottled coffee in the country, behind only Starbucks' Frappuccino and Dunkin' bottled coffee, citing IRI stats.

 RTD coffee has become a major category in recent years, with beverage companies from Coca-Cola to Molson Coors leaning on the drink in order to diversify their product offerings.
 Super Coffee launched at a time when consumers are very interested in the product category, and its growth has underscored interest in the segment from both consumers and investors.
 Super Coffee has other products in the larger coffee category as well, including creamers and coffee pods.